Killthebug/Bika-Lims-Wiki/Home.md

     http://admin:password@example.bikalabs.com/manage

 or, if on the same host

     http://admin:password@localhost:8030/manage

-## 17: Add a Bika site, noting instance name (the default is  "Plone"), and tick the "Bika LIMS" option
+## 17: Add a Bika site, noting instance name (the default is  "Plone"), and select the "Bika LIMS" option

 Click "Add Plone Site" in the top right of the Zope Management Interface.
 The dialog requires an instance name, which is "Plone" by default, and a number of options to be ticked below.